heywood8/ducksandhorses-website/README.md

 * Enable prospective clients to understand services and decide to reach out.
 * Provide clear, legally appropriate disclaimers (NOT an emergency resource; no therapeutic relationship established via site).
 * Support SEO for local/intended specialties (e.g., anxiety, couples therapy, telehealth).
-* Allow incremental evolution (start simple → add blog/resources → booking/newsletter/internationalization).
+* Allow incremental evolution (blog/resources originally prototyped then removed to simplify; can be reintroduced) → booking/newsletter/internationalization.

 Core constraints:
 * Static hosting on GitHub Pages (no server backend).